Top 8 Healthiest Foods for Dogs

 Tick Paralysis in Cats Dogs and Other Species

 Supermarket pet foods should usually meet the basic nutritional needs of your animal, but you really do get what you pay for.
-Ingredient lists are often vague and confusing so it’s hard to be sure of exactly what you’re getting, and cheaper meals are often harder for your pet to digest.
+Putting Commercial Cat and Dog Foods to the Test Ingredient lists are often vague and confusing so it’s hard to be sure of exactly what you’re getting, and cheaper meals are often harder for your pet to digest.
 We recommend choosing a premium pet food as this way you get guaranteed quality, and you can choose a formulation which supports the individual needs of your pet.

 Our Favourite Cat Food

 Here at Port Kennedy Veterinary Hospital we are proud to stock Hill’s premium cat food for our customers.
 This cat food is available in the form of a delicious wet stew or crunchy dry pellets, and each formula is carefully designed for the needs of different cats.
-Hill’s prescription diet range includes specific meals for weight reduction, kidney care, digestion help, skin irritations, urgent care and more.
+Putting Commercial Cat and Dog Foods to the Test Hill’s prescription diet range includes specific meals for weight reduction, kidney care, digestion help, skin irritations, urgent care and more.
 You can also choose a food that’s appropriate for the age of your cat or kitten, and all meals have been scientifically tested to ensure that they’re nutritionally balanced.

 Cat Food Runner Up